daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 <br><br>

 The parallels between technology startups and digital transformation are numerous.
-In both, the overarching goal is to create value through novel applications of technology.
+In both, the overarching goal is to create value through new applications of technology.
 And, today, integrating AI tools is more frequently a component of digital transformation (and, as it turns out, technology startups).
-According to Silvio Palumbo of BCG Gamma, companies of all shapes and sizes are posed to find a "competitive advantage" through the “Smart Integration” of AI tools in the 2020s (insert Silvio Palumbo citation).
+According to Silvio Palumbo of BCG Gamma, companies of all shapes and sizes are posed to find a "competitive advantage" through the “Smart Integration” of AI tools today (insert Silvio Palumbo citation).
+And, while this trend is largely enabled by improvements in the open-source and subscription AI development space, the bottom-line success of innovation continues to hinge on value creation fundamentals.

-And, while this trend is largely enabled by improvements in the open-source/subscription AI development space, the bottom-line success of AI innovation continues to hinge on value creation fundamentals (like any digital transformation).
-Just as the "unicorn" startup in a VC fund is more valuable than all others in the fund combined, AI models plugged into the "unicorn" use-case create more value than all other potential tools/applications/solutions combined.
+Just as the "unicorn" startup in a VC fund is more valuable than all others in the fund combined, AI and machine learning models **plugged into the "unicorn" use-case create more value than all other use-cases combined**.

 The salient question becomes: What is the most promising opportunity for AI integration given the commercial context?

-In this blog post, I argue that applying Thiel's startup fundamentals to AI development helps your team attend to that question early on and often throughout a project.
-Ultimately, developing tools with these seven fundamentals in mind results in products that have stronger and more consistent opportunities for value creation, the lifeline to success in AI innovation (and, usually, buy-in from executives).
+In this blog post, I argue that applying startup fundamentals to AI development helps your team attend to that question early on and often throughout a project.
+While no silver bullet, this methodology lets you frame AI innovation projects as business plans, with the hope of finding the strongest opportunities for value creation.
+This lets you avoid “bad luck” during development (and, usually, helps you win buy-in from executives).

 <br><br>
 ## A primer on AI
 ---
 <br><br>
-First, what’s AI anyways?
-While you’ve probably heard of Artificial Intelligence, let’s clearly define its practical meaning in digital transformation and innovation.
+First, what’s AI and machine learning anyways?
+While you’ve probably heard of Artificial Intelligence, let’s clearly define its practical meaning in digital transformation.
 AI refers to computer programs that automate predictive tasks.
 Some common examples include: What’s the sentiment of a tweet?
 What’s contained in an image?
 What’s the meaning of a phrase in a different language?
-For such tasks, there often isn’t a set of pre-defined rules a computer program can use to make trusted predictions.
+For such tasks, there often isn’t a set of pre-defined rules a computer program can use to make good predictions.
 Instead, most of today’s AI tools rely on machine learning (ML) models for prediction.
 AI/ML tools, in the words of Google’s Cassie Kozykrov, are essentially scalable “data labelers”.

-ML models make predictions based on patterns in historical data.
-These patterns are surfaced during the model training phase because they are more correlated to the outcome, or label, in the given observations.
+Machine learning models make predictions based on patterns in historical data.
+Certain patterns become surfaced during model training because they were more correlated to the outcome in the given observations.
 Cassie Kozykrov likens training a machine learning model to a chef learning a recipe.
 This is a great analogy: in the case of a Twitter sentiment model, the model is following a recipe that it “learned” about positivity versus negativity in tweets, one that is based on the factors that drove sentiment in the historical tweets at hand.

 An ML model is thus only capable of making sound predictions in the real world when things closely resemble the dataset it was trained on.
 This "generalization problem" is one of the most impactful, pervasive, and talked about constraints of AI and machine learning today.
 The ramifications: the importance of training data for AI/ML cannot be exaggerated.
 You need great datasets to develop AI tools.
-In our tooling-enabled world, everyone has access to the same “near” state-of-the-art models, such as XGBoost (common architecture for tabular) and Transformers (common architecture for natural language, vision, reinforcement learning).
-They’re both open-sourced and used avidly across enterprise data science.
-The leaders of AI integration are differentiated, as a result, due to their datasets (data quality, scope, signal, commercial value, governance, importance/relevance to important business functions, etc.).
-The old adage “more data beats better models, but better data beats more data” is a core tenant of AI and machine learning.
+In our tooling-enabled world, everyone mostly has access to the same types of models.
+Common ones include XGBoost, a tree-based architecture for tabular data, and Transformers, a Neural Net architecture for natural language and computer vision.
+Both of these models are used by practically every player in enterprise data science.

+So, model algorithms don’t differentiate integrators of AI/ML.
+The leaders of AI integration are rather differentiated by their datasets (quality, scope, signal, commercial value, governance, importance/relevance to important business functions, etc.).
+The old adage “more data beats better models, but better data beats more data” is a core tenant of AI and machine learning and always has been.
+For example, if you wanted to develop an AI/ML tool on your customers and their health dynamics (like predicting churn), you’d first need to invest in the data stack that can collect such customer data in the first place (see “Timing Question” below).

 With the basics under our belt, let’s dive into how startup fundamentals can best inform AI strategy (and how I’ve employed them in previous data science projects).